Microservices vs. Monolith Architecture For SaaS

 Thus, microservices win in the case of microservices vs. monolithic architecture time to market.

-While building and developing microservice architecture, the code base's size not only increases but also becomes more diverse.
+While building and developing microservice architecture, the code base's size increases and becomes more diverse.
 Often developers use different source codes, programming languages and technologies.
-The code may be duplicated because the microservices must exist separately from each other.
+The code may be duplicated because the microservices must exist separately.

 For example, using the Kubernetes cluster provides automatic scaling but complicates the management process.
 Out-of-service data synchronization requires extraordinary effort and control.